top of page

 Upcoming dates:

-Following the community conversations, a Long-Range Planning Committee will be formed (April-June 2025).
-Their goal will be to develop guiding values (June-September 2025), which will then be used in combination with district data (e.g. enrollment numbers) to build out potential options for a long range (10-20 year) plan.
+The community conversations are now complete, and applications to join the Long-Range Planning Committee closes on May 5th.
+The goal of this group is to develop guiding values (June-September 2025), which will then be used in combination with district data (e.g. enrollment numbers) to build out potential options for a long range (10-20 year) plan.
 Feedback on these proposals will be open to the public in the fall of 2025, with the final proposal going to the Superintendent in January 2026 and School Board in February 2026.